AndreasArvidsson/WinDSP/README.md

 Windows based DSP(Digital Signal Processor

 ## Features
 * Route any input to any output.
-An input can be routed to zero or many outputs
+Any input can be routed to zero or many outputs
 * Add any filter to route or output
 * Filters like crossovers, PEQ, shelf, custom biquad, delay, gain and more
 * Uses double-precision floating-points to calculate filters